 Employment

-Every spring, Historic Dunvegan looks for dynamic individuals to work with a small team to learn about Alberta’s history and develop skills in presenting this information to schoolchildren and drop-in visitors of all ages and backgrounds, while assisting the Program Coordinator with the daily operations of the site.
+Historic Dunvegan is looking for dynamic individuals to work with a small team to learn about Alberta’s history and develop skills in presenting this information to schoolchildren and drop-in visitors of all ages and backgrounds, while assisting the Program Coordinator with the daily operations of the site.
 Specific duties include, but are not limited to:

 • Interpreting the site themes of Indigenous, Fur Trade, and Mission history through guided tours of historic buildings to visitors